AmoghDarekar/langchain-data-summarizer/README.md

 This project lets you upload a large CSV dataset and get an **AI-generated summary** using **LangChain + OpenAI**.

-🚀 Great for recruiters and hiring teams to see how LLMs can simplify data analysis.

 ---

 ## 📂 Features